Saving water across our operations - reduce, reuse, recycle

 We are always looking for alternatives to using water to limit the impact on local communities.
 We are continuously working toward reducing our water consumption and returning it to the natural environment after suitable treatment.
 We also try to recycle the water we extract so that it is reused in our manufacturing processes, thus reducing the load on the environment.

 Overall, in 2017, we used 7.9 million cubic meters of water to manufacture Coats products, which is a 3% reduction compared to 2016.
-This equates to 112 litres per kilo of dyed product in 2017, which is 5% down from 2016.
+This equates to 112 liters per kilo of dyed product in 2017, which is 5% down from 2016.
 Over the past few years we have focused particularly on our water consumption and encouraged further use of reusable sources across our operations.

 Water reduction project in Vietnam